Lissetet/portfolio/src/data/projects.md

       React and Tailwind CSS, while the back-end was built with Flask, SQLAlchemy, and PostgreSQL.
 The tech stack ensures a seamless user experience with responsive design, automatic theme adjustment, and immersive UI effects.
-      Deployment and development are managed through Netlify and GitHub, respectively.
+      Deployment and development are managed through Render/Netlify and GitHub, respectively.
     technologies:
       - React